Collections, Liens and Foreclosures - What's the Right Decision?

 Questions about liens and the foreclosure process are some of the most common questions we receive from board members.
 And with good reason!
 Texas property code is changing every year and its important that we are complying with laws that govern associations.

-Our summer board member education class will be held in August 23, 2018 at the John Igo Library with attorney Bill Crist.
+Our summer board member education class will be held in August 13, 2018 at 6:00p.m. at the John Igo Library with attorney Tom Newton.

 Please use our new RSVP page so we can plan for seating and snacks.